neighboring countries of india

 • Geopolitical Importance: India’s location in South Asia has made it a key regional player, affecting trade, security, and diplomacy with its neighbors.

-• Cultural and Religious Influence: India shares deep cultural, religious, and historical connections with most of its neighbors, especially through Hinduism, Buddhism, and shared colonial history.
+• Cultural and Religious Influence: India shares deep cultural, religious, and historical connections with most of its neighbors, primarily through Hinduism, Buddhism, and shared colonial history.

-• Ongoing Disputes: India faces territorial disputes with several neighbors, such as Pakistan (Kashmir), China (Aksai Chin), and Nepal (Kalapani).
+• Ongoing Disputes: India has territorial disputes with several neighbors, including Pakistan (Kashmir), China (Aksai Chin), and Nepal (Kalapani).

 Travel and Tourism: Neighboring Countries of India